 Media contact: Gregory Shook, director of media relations; tele: 413-597-3401; email: [email protected]

 WILLIAMSTOWN, Mass., January 6, 2020—The Board of Trustees of Williams College voted to promote seven faculty to the position of associate professor with tenure.
-Promotions will take effect July 1, 2020, for Michelle Apotsos, art; Corinna Campbell, music; Charles Doret, physics; Susan Godlonton, economics; Leo Goldmakher, mathematics; Pamela Harris, mathematics; and Greg Phelan, economics.
+Promotions will take effect July 1, 2020, for Michelle Apotsos, art; Corinna Campbell, music; Charlie Doret, physics; Susan Godlonton, economics; Leo Goldmakher, mathematics; Pamela Harris, mathematics; and Greg Phelan, economics.

 Michelle Apotsos, art